Are you considering living in Luton?

 Before you start planning your move, it is important to gather as much information about the area as possible.

-If you are thinking of living in Luton, this is the perfect article for you!
+If you are thinking of moving to Luton, this is the article for you!

-We hope to provide you with some top tips, perfect for those of you thinking of moving to the area.
+We aim to provide you with some top tips, perfect for those of you thinking of relocating to the area.

-If you are thinking of living in Luton, this is our complete moving guide to the town
+If you are thinking of moving to Luton, this is our complete moving guide to the town

-The popularity of living in Luton has meant the region is somewhat of a property hotspot, chiefly for commuters.
+The popularity of the area means the region is somewhat of a property hotspot, especially for commuters.

 With amazing value for money and fantastic transport links, living in Luton is a popular choice.

-When living in Luton, it is very possible to buy a house at a bargain price.
+When relocating to Luton, it is very possible to find a property at a bargain price.

-Property prices are surprising, especially considering that the town is near to London.
+House prices in the area are surprising, especially considering that the town is so well connected to London.

-Desirable neighbourhoods when living in Luton include New Bedford Road, Barton Road and Wardown.
+The most desirable neighbourhoods when moving to Luton include New Bedford Road, Barton Road and Wardown.

-Cheaper homes can be found in Challney and Marlborough Road.
+Cheaper homes can be found in areas like Challney and Marlborough Road.

 Here residents will be in close proximity to various amenities, including shops and schooling.